biz-kyle/biz-kyle.github.io/_posts/2016-04-07-yogg-saron-explanation-hearthstone.md

 * Brann will make Yogg-Saron perform its battlecry twice for double the chaos ([source](https://twitter.com/PlayHearthstone/status/718130744330207232))

 Too random to be competitive, but amazing potential for YouTube highlight videos.

+*Editor's note: This is a new blog.
+I want to know what you think!
+Email me at kylebnazario@gmail.com and tell me how I can improve.
+Snark welcome.*